chrismo80/Is/Docs/Is.md

 - __`IsAllocatingAtMost(action, kiloBytes)`__: _Asserts that the given `action` is allocating not more than `kiloBytes`._
 - __`IsAllocatingAtMost(function, kiloBytes)`__: _Asserts that the given async `function` is allocating not more than `kiloBytes`._
 #### <u>Enums</u>
 Enums assertion extensions.
-Import with: using static Is.Assertions.Enums;
+Import with: using static Is.Assertions;
 - __`IsAnyOf<T>(enumValue, expression)`__: _Asserts that the enum value is a defined value of the enum type._
 #### <u>Equality</u>
 Equality assertion extensions.
-Import with: using static Is.Assertions.Equality;
+Import with: using static Is.Assertions;
 - __`IsExactly<T>(actual, expected, expression)`__: _Asserts that the `actual` object is equal to the `expected` value. (no array unwrapping, exact match for floating points)_
 - __`Is(actual, expected)`__: _Asserts that the `actual` object matches the `expected` value(s). (array unwrapping, approximately for floating points)_
 - __`Is<T>(actual, expected, expression)`__: _Asserts that the `actual` object matches the `expected` value. (array unwrapping, approximately for floating points)_